Probate

 - Payment of outstanding debts and taxes

-- Distribution of remaining assets to the rightful heirs or beneficiaries
+- Distributing the remainder funds or assets to heirs or beneficiaries

 Typically, probate is handled by the circuit court in the county where the deceased resided.